A healthy carrot cake recipe with maple frosting. This recipe is gluten-free, dairy-free and naturally sweetened without refined sugars.

-Let’s start this post by wishing Mr. Peel a very happy 42nd birthday… Now the birthday boy despises red velvet cake, likes spice cake and obsesses over carrot cake.
-He wanted the real deal for his birthday so I whipped up a healthier carrot cake, free of dairy and gluten.
+Let’s start this post by wishing Mr. Peel a very happy 42nd birthday… Now the birthday man despises red velvet cake, likes spice cake and obsesses over carrot cake.
+He wanted the real deal for his birthday so I whipped up a healthy carrot cake, free of dairy and gluten.
 But it is his birthday, we splurged with eggs and coconut sugar.
 We live dangerously around here.

 Now don’t start fretting over the fact that Mr. Peel is only getting carrot cake once a year.
 He frequently makes the totally delish raw carrot cake bites from Ferns & Peonies.
 You absolutely should try them the other 11 months of the year!

-How to Make a Healthier Carrot Cake
+How to Make a Healthy Carrot Cake

 The walnuts and raisins are optional.
 You can add any mix totaling to one cup.
 Personally, I like dried cherries and pecans but it wasn’t MY birthday so Mr. Peel insisted we stick with the classic carrot cake combination.

 After the carrot cake has cooled, simply top with the maple frosting and serve right out of the pan.
 But today I was feeling fancy.
 I cut the cake into two layers and used a round cookie cutter to make individual cakes.
-Clearly my frosting skills need some brushing up!
+Clearly, my frosting skills need some brushing up!

-How to Make Dairy Free Maple Frosting
+How to Make Dairy-Free Maple Frosting

 I love adding the crystallized ginger but I can’t always find it.
 If you have some on hand, finely dice and hand fold it into the frosting.
 Quickly get to work frosting the cake.
 The heat is not kind to coconut milk.

 To end, Mr. Peel and I need you to settle a dispute.
 Are you classic walnuts and raisins or is there another combination you prefer?
 Share your perfect add-ons in the comments!